 The overseas pre-audit notification and information form should be submitted to the APVMA at least 4 weeks before the audit is conducted.

 Overseas manufacturers arranging an audit of their site with an APVMA-authorised auditor should notify the APVMA beforehand.
-The Overseas Pre-audit Notification and Information form should be submitted to the APVMA at least four weeks before the audit is conducted.
+The Overseas Pre-audit Notification and Information form should be submitted to the APVMA at least 4 weeks before the audit is conducted.

 Overseas manufacturers must ensure English translations of all documents are available for review by the auditor during the audit.
 Where the auditor is unable to review any documentation due to an English translation not being available a further audit or desk audit may be required to assess any information which was not available for review earlier.
+Any documentation submitted to the APVMA in relation to an audit, given at any point in time, must also be in English.
+English translations will be requested for any documents provided in a language other than English.